 - Smart thermostat (Netatmo) installation.

-For boiler replacement, they’ll replace your older boiler with a condensing boiler (currently recognised as the most efficient boilers on the market).
-Energia will then add zoned heating controls as well during installation ,and while the normal price for installing the boiler and two heating controls would be an eyewatering €3681, Energia customers can get it done for €2184, a massive saving of €1497.
+For boiler replacement, Energia will replace your older boiler with a condensing boiler (currently recognised as the most efficient boilers on the market).
+Energia will then add zoned heating controls during the installation.
+While the normal price for installing the boiler and two heating controls would be an eyewatering €2,600, Energia customers can get it done for €2,340.

-Grants that Energia can help you with include SEAI’s Better Energy Home Scheme, and the Irish Government’s Home Renovation Incentive.
+Grants that Energia Ireland can help you with include SEAI’s Better Energy Home Scheme, and the Irish Government’s Home Renovation Incentive.
 Basically they’ll handle all the paperwork for you, and let's be honest - nobody likes doing paperwork!

 For insulation and lining, they offer four options: